RobRendell/gTove/README.md

     Some way to random shuffle all clips in a category?
 * Loading an m4v file as a mini caused browser freezes/issues when loaded to tabletop.
 Should probably verify mime type of newly uploaded files in general (could also check if gif is animated and warn/advise about that too).
-* Some mechanism to customise the tabletop background from grey.
-"Nice-to-have to fill the tablecloth with either a repeating tile or image or gradient."
 * Write a localFileAPI (or enhance the offlineAPI) to use the HTML5 FileSystem API.
 To make it fully functional, players would need to be able to pull image and json data (currently read directly from Drive) from the GM client...
 * Cog button in LHS menu to open the current tabletop's settings?
 * Style options for movement paths.
 Option to use the grid colour of the starting map?
-* A customizable hotbar or something to load in some often-used minis or templates for status effects.
 * Right-click drag rotation is a bit flaky in direction rotated (e.g. click above the midpoint of a map and rotate)
 * Side-view UI to organise maps vertically, group maps into the same level vs. separate levels.
 * Make a pass through the UI's text to consistently use "piece" to mean miniature or template.
 * Repositioning map - drop shadow on next map below
-* Elastic band selection tool, to select multiple minis/templates at once.
 * Sanity checks for rootFolder, to protect against moving things in the Drive UI.
 * Add Drive integration to allow "Open With": https://developers.google.com/drive/api/v3/integrate-open
 * Support for decks of cards?